sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 Since settings cannot reference tasks, the special task `streams` cannot be used to provide logging during setting initialization.
-The recommented way is to use `sLog`.
+The recommended way is to use `sLog`.
 Calling `sLog.value` provides a [Logger](../api/#sbt.Logger).

 ```scala